gbechtold/WooCommerceCartCounter/README.md

 ## Description

-WooCommerce Cart Counter is a performance-optimized plugin that adds a customizable cart counter to your WooCommerce store.
+Cart Counter for WooCommerce is a performance-optimized plugin that adds a customizable cart counter to your WooCommerce store.
 Display the cart item count anywhere on your site using shortcodes, widgets, or Gutenberg blocks.

 ### Key Features